DangChuong-DC/NAS-VQA-attempt/README.md

 #### Setup

  The image features are extracted using the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) strategy, with each image being represented as an dynamic number (from 10 to 100) of 2048-D features.
 We store the features for each image in a `.npz` file.
 You can prepare the visual features by yourself or download the extracted features from [OneDrive](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/EsfBlbmK1QZFhCOFpr4c5HUBzUV0aH2h1McnPG1jWAxytQ?e=2BZl8O) or [BaiduYun](https://pan.baidu.com/s/1C7jIWgM3hFPv-YXJexItgw#list/path=%2F).
 The downloaded files contains three files: **train2014.tar.gz, val2014.tar.gz, and test2015.tar.gz**, corresponding to the features of the train/val/test images for *VQA-v2*, respectively.<br/>
-For more details of setting up: Please refer to repository (https://github.com/MILVLG/mcan-vqa)
+For more details of setup: Please refer to repository (https://github.com/MILVLG/mcan-vqa)

 ## Training
 For search stage, run file `run_search.py`.
 Command for running search: